Answered! Jump to accepted answer.

 I’m probably missing something obvious, but I can’t find it elsewhere, sorry :)

-This relates to:Ne ... personne = No one, nobody (negation) -
+This question relates to:French lesson "Ne ... personne = No one, nobody (negation)"

 2 January 2018